rust-lang/book/second-edition/src/ch08-01-vectors.md

 and some strings.
 We can define an enum whose variants will hold the different value types, and then all the enum variants will be considered the same type: that of the enum.
 Then we can create a vector that holds that enum and so, ultimately, holds different types.
-We’ve demonstrated this in Listing 8-10:
+We’ve demonstrated this in [Listing 8-10][Listing-8-10]:

 [Listing-8-10]: #Listing-8-10
 <a name="Listing-8-10"></a>